 5. Clean boot Windows

-- Try clean-booting Windows to ensure that no third-party software (such as antivirus utilities) can slow down the USB transfer speeds.
-To do that, open Run by pressing the Windows key + R at the same time.
+- Open Run by pressing the Windows key + R at the same time.

 - Input msconfig in the Open box, and click the OK option.